Grant Wood

 Biography

-Born in Anamosa, Iowa, Wood grew up surrounded by the rural landscapes and communities that shaped his artistic vision.
-After studying in Minneapolis, Chicago, and Paris, he traveled through Europe, where he became deeply influenced by the precision and clarity of Northern Renaissance painters — especially Jan van Eyck — a discovery that shaped his mature Regionalist style.
+Born in Anamosa, Iowa, Wood grew up in the rolling farmland that would shape his artistic identity.
+After studying in Minneapolis, Chicago, and Paris, he traveled through Europe, where he encountered the precision and clarity of Northern Renaissance painters.
+This discovery transformed his approach: he returned to Iowa determined to create a distinctly American art rooted in local landscapes, local people, and local stories.

 Style and Technique